2020 AIME II Solutions

 Solution:

-By the change-of-base formula, Cancelling the common factor leaves
+By the change-of-base formula, and Cancelling the common factor leaves

 Cross-multiplying gives so and Thus